Working in partnership to Make a Difference

 Vocational Training Centres, Rwanda

-Thank you and as our motto goes…“if you think your too small to make a difference, try sleeping with a mosquito!”
+“If you think you’re too small to make a difference, try sleeping with a mosquito!”

 Founder, Chairman & Trustee